Looking After Our History

 Is it hard to protect historic buildings?

 Protecting historic buildings and the collections that call them home comes with a number of different challenges.
-Historic castles like Alnwick Castle that are open to the public, can see detrimental impacts to some of their collections through accidental damage by visitors.
-For instance, visitors accidentally touching precious and delicate objects, can have a negative impact on the look and structural integrity of an object.
-The damaging oils produced naturally by our skin that are put into contact with items through visitor object handling or touching without wearing protective gloves, can have negative impacts on an object, especially delicate items like paper and textiles.
+Historic castles like Alnwick Castle that are open to the public can see detrimental impacts to some of their collections through accidental damage by visitors.
+For instance, visitors accidentally touching precious and delicate objects can have a negative impact on the look and structural integrity of an object.
+The damaging oils that are produced by our skin can be detrimental to the object(s) if gloves aren’t worn, especially delicate items like paper and textiles.

 What tasks does a conservator undertake?